AssemblyScript/website/src/compiler.md

 description: How to use the compiler from the command line or as an API.
 ---

-# Compiler
+# Using the compiler

-Similar to TypeScript's `tsc` compiling to JavaScript, AssemblyScript's `asc` compiles to WebAssembly.
+Similar to TypeScript's `tsc` transpiling to JavaScript, AssemblyScript's `asc` compiles to WebAssembly.

 ## Command line options